sdiehl/wiwinwlh/tutorial.md

 wrap :: MonadFree f m => f (m a) -> m a
 ```

-One of the best examples is the Partiality monad which models computations which can diverge.
+One of the best examples is the Partiality monad which models computations that may diverge.
 Haskell allows
 unbounded recursion, but for example we can create a free monad from the ``Maybe`` functor which when can be
-used to fix the call-depth of, for example the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function.).
+used to fix the call-depth of, for example the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function).

 ~~~~ {.haskell include="src/partiality.hs"}
 ~~~~